chelseas/pendulumProject/README.md

 Do you like rigid body mechanics?!
 Of pendulums?!
 Written in MATLAB?!

-If so, check out my simulaiton of a four bar linkage and arbitrary length pendulums.
+If so, check out my simulation of a four bar linkage and arbitrary length pendulums.